List of gram panchayats in Tamil Nadu

-Gram Panchayat Councils (ஊராட்சி மன்றங்கள்) are political divisions of Tamil Nadu towns that have population of 500 or more.
+Gram panchayat councils (ஊராட்சி மன்றங்கள்) are political divisions of Tamil Nadu towns that have a population of 500 or more.
 They are responsible for running and maintaining the public infrastructure at the local level.
 As of 2020, there are a total of 12,524 panchayat councils in Tamil Nadu.

 Election of panchayat council

 The panchayats are further divided into wards according to their population.
-Members of the Panchayat Councils are elected for a five-year term by the voters in these wards.
+Members of the panchayat councils are elected for a five-year term by the voters in these wards.
 The chairman is directly elected by the people, while the vice-chairman is elected by the ward members of the panchayat.
 They are responsible for the execution of tasks and decisions made by the majority of the members in the panchayat council.
 No political party is allowed to contest for these posts of members and chairman.

-Voters in Panchayat areas cast four votes for the following four post: Panchayat Ward Member, Panchayat Chairperson, Panchayat Union Committee Member, and District Ward Member.
+Voters in panchayat areas cast four votes for the following four posts: panchayat ward member, panchayat chairperson, panchayat union committee member, and district ward member.
 Borough, municipal and corporation electors cast one vote for ward members only.